-Professor at the University of Lyon
+Professor at University of Lyon

-Director of the Henri Poincaré Institute
+Head of the Henri Poincaré Institute

 Go to Cédric Villani’s homepage